Open a PDF version to print this topic

 Self-care for constipation

-If you're constipated, there are several things you can do yourself to make it better.
+If you are constipated, there are several things you can do yourself to make it better.

-You can find more ideas to help yourself in Dealing with constipation.
+You can find more ideas to help yourself in Self-care for constipation.

 Getting help for constipation

-Your doctor may be able to prescribe something to help or change your medication if that's causing your constipation.
+Your doctor or nurse practitioner may be able to prescribe something to help or change your medication if that is causing your constipation.

 They may prescribe laxatives.
 Laxatives are medicines that help you pass bowel motions more easily and regularly.
-Almost everyone who is taking opioid pain relief such as morphine needs to have laxatives.
+Almost everyone who is taking opioid pain relief such as morphine needs to take laxatives.

-You can take laxatives as oral medicines (meaning you swallow them), or sometimes they're given as a suppository (you put them in your bottom).
+You can take some laxatives as oral medicines (meaning you swallow them).
+Sometimes they are given as a suppository (these are inserted in your bottom, usually by a community nurse).

-You can find out more information about laxatives on Medicines for constipation (but note that bulk-forming laxatives usually aren't used in palliative care).
+You can find out more information about laxatives on Medicines for constipation.
+But note that bulk-forming laxatives usually are not used in palliative care.

-Tell your nurse or doctor if your bowels haven't moved for three days, if you're in any discomfort or if you get diarrhoea after being constipated for a while.
+Tell your nurse or doctor if your bowels have not moved for 3 days, if you are in any discomfort or if you get diarrhoea after being constipated for a while.

 HealthInfo recommends the following pages